A look at some of the issues around abandonment on financial sites, and how longer forms can be made easier for users.

 The look and feel of the form

-Much can depend on form design and the layout of different sections.
+Much can depend on mobile form design strategies and the layout of different sections.
 The choices companies take when they choose to split forms into different sections make a difference, as they affect how users perceive forms before they begin.

 If a form looks long and complex, people may decide not to spend their time on it.